 Grenada.
 Koppers Inc., together with various co-defendants (including Beazer East), has been named as a defendant in five toxic tort lawsuits in state court in Mississippi and in two toxic tort lawsuits in federal court in Mississippi arising from the operation of the Grenada facility.
-The complaints allege that plaintiffs were exposed to harmful levels of various toxic chemicals, including creosote, pentachlorophenol and dioxin, as a result of soil, surface water and groundwater contamination and air emissions from the Grenada facility and, in four of the five state court cases, from an adjacent manufacturing facility operated by Heatcraft, Inc. In the state court actions, which include a total of approximately 225 plaintiffs, each plaintiff seeks compensatory damages from the defendants of at least \$5.0 million for each of seven counts and punitive damages of at least \$10.0 million for each of three counts.
+The complaints allege that plaintiffs were exposed to harmful levels of various toxic chemicals, including creosote, pentachlorophenol and dioxin, as a result of soil, surface water and groundwater contamination and air emissions from the Grenada facility and, in four of the five state court cases, from an adjacent manufacturing facility operated by Heatcraft, Inc. In the state court actions, which include a total of approximately 225 plaintiffs, each plaintiff seeks compensatory damages from the defendants of at least \$5 million for each of seven counts and punitive damages of at least \$10 million for each of three counts.
 In the federal court action referred to as the Beck case, there were originally a total of approximately 110 plaintiffs.
-Pursuant to an order granting defendants' Motion to Sever, the Court dismissed the claims of 98 plaintiffs without prejudice to their right to refile their complaints.
-Each plaintiff in the Beck case seeks compensatory damages from the defendants in an unspecified amount and punitive damages of \$20.0 million for each of four counts.
+Pursuant to an Order granting defendants' Motion to Sever, the Court dismissed the claims of 98 plaintiffs without prejudice to their right to refile their complaints.
+Each plaintiff in the Beck case seeks compensatory damages from the defendants in an unspecified amount and punitive damages of \$20 million for each of four counts.
 In the federal court action referred to as the Ellis case, there are approximately 1,130 plaintiffs.
-Each plaintiff in the Ellis case seeks compensatory damages from the defendants of at least \$5 million for each of seven counts and punitive damages of at least \$10.0 million for each of three counts.
-The Mississippi Supreme Court granted Koppers Inc.'s motions to transfer venue of four of the five state court cases to Grenada County, Mississippi (the fifth case was already filed in Grenada County) and to sever the claims of the plaintiffs.
+Each plaintiff in the Ellis case seeks compensatory damages from the defendants of at least \$5 million for each of seven counts and punitive damages of at least \$10 million for each of three counts.
+The Mississippi Supreme Court recently granted Koppers Inc.'s motions to transfer venue of four of the five state court cases to Grenada County, Mississippi (the fifth case was already filed in Grenada County) and to sever the claims of the plaintiffs.
 All of the state court cases which were not originally filed in Grenada County are in the process of being transferred to Grenada County.
 After such cases have been transferred to Grenada County, the stay of discovery in such cases will likely be lifted.
-Discovery in the federal court cases also has been stayed, except with respect to 12 remaining plaintiffs in the Beck federal case.
-The Court ordered that the claims of the 12 remaining Beck plaintiffs must be tried separately.
+Discovery in the federal court cases also has been stayed, except with respect to 12 plaintiffs in the Beck federal case.
+The Court ordered that the claims of the 12 Beck plaintiffs must be tried separately.
 The first of these trials is scheduled to commence on April 17, 2006.
 The remaining 11 trials are scheduled to commence at the rate of approximately one trial per calendar guarter beginning upon the conclusion of the first trial.
-Three plaintiffs in these cases filed a motion for injunctive relief contending that their properties are no longer habitable.
-They requested remediation or, alternatively, condemnation of their properties.
-This motion was denied by the Court.
+Three plaintiffs in these cases have also filed a motion for injunctive relief contending that their properties are no longer habitable.
+They have requested remediation or, alternatively, condemnation of their properties.
+Koppers Inc. is vigorously contesting the motion.
 Based on the experience of Koppers Inc. in defending previous toxic tort cases, the Company does not believe that the damages sought by the plaintiffs in the state court and federal court actions are supported by the facts of the cases.
-Koppers Inc. has not provided a reserve for these lawsuits because, at this time, it cannot reasonably determine the probability of a loss, and the amount of loss, if any, cannot be reasonably estimated.
-Although Koppers Inc. intends to vigorously defend these cases, there can be no assurance that an unfavorable resolution of these matters will not have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.
+Although Koppers Inc. intends to vigorously defend these cases, there can be no assurance that an unfavorable resolution of this matter will not have a material adverse effect on the Company's business, financial condition, cash flows and results of operations.